 - Genetics – you may be more vulnerable to BPD if a close family member also lives with it.
 However, there is no evidence of a particular gene being responsible for BPD.

 - Brain development – some studies show many people who live with BPD have smaller, or more active, parts of their brain.
 The development of these parts of the brain are affected by your early upbringing.
 And can affect the regulation of your emotions, behaviour and self-control.
 They can also affect your planning and decision-making.

 - experiencing long-term fear or distress as a child,

-- being neglected by 1, or both, of your care-givers as a child, and
+- being neglected by one, or both, of your parents or care-givers as a child, and

-- growing up with a family member who had a serious mental health condition.
-Such as bipolar disorder or a problem with alcohol or drugs.
+- growing up with a family member who had a serious mental health condition or a problem with alcohol or drugs.